 We stood together and watched the rest of the runners appear over the brow of the hill.
 As more and more finishers joined us there were a lot of mumbles of ‘never again’ and ‘I’m booking my holiday for this time next year so I don’t have to run this one.’
 Given the muddy course and the horrible hills there were a lot of smiling faces on the finish straight and quite a few astonishing sprint finishes.

-Janesmoor Pond is, as far as I can see, the toughest of the RR10 courses and tonight the Spitfires tackled it with guts and gusto from the first to the last.
+Janesmoor Pond is, as far as I can see, the toughest of the RR10 courses and tonight the runners tackled it with guts and gusto from the first to the last.
 The sun was sinking as we strolled back across the field towards the cars.
 This was one race everyone was glad to have behind them but I’m pretty sure they’ll all be back next year just the same.
-They’re Spitfires after all.

 Please see my copyright information before you copy or use any of the above words or pictures. * Members of the Itchen Spitfires Running Club may copy and use any of the above photos.